 Market impacts on investment income.
 The Library's investment portfolio is managed using a similar average maturity to most other governments.
 Market conditions may cause investment income to fluctuate.
 Funds are invested in the Illinois Funds, which offers a competitive return, liquidity and safety, requisites of the Library's investment policy.
-Investment income in FY 2018 totaled \$25,324, an increase of \$13,414 over FY 2017 (\$11,911).
-This is a 113% increase from year to year.
+Investment income in FY 2019 totaled \$47,177, an increase of \$21,853 over FY 2018 (\$25,324).
+This is an 86.3% increase from year to year.
 This amount was due to the deposits earning higher interest rates invested in the Illinois Funds accounts.